Menu Close

 • Request an interpreter from OAH if you or your witnesses do not speak English.[2]§§ 4712(h); 4701(f).

-The hearing officer must encourage the free and open exchange of information and make the hearing fair and informal.
+During the hearing, The ALJ must encourage the free and open exchange of information and make the hearing fair and informal.
 The hearing officer must help you bring out your facts that are relevant to your case.
 This is called “engaged neutrality.”
 To help bring out the facts, the hearing officer may do the following:

 • Question any witness,